sibbo/nordisk-familjebok/README.md

 # Linking editions of Nordisk Familjebok with Wikidata

+0. Make sure you meet the requirements in `requirements.txt`.

-1. `scraper.ipynb`: Downloading (scraping) the first and second editions of the text
+1. `scraper.ipynb`: Downloading (scraping) the first and second editions of the text, as well as some post processing.

-2. `entry_classifier.ipynb`: Creates a logistic regression model for entry classification.
+2. `mlp_classifier.ipynb`: Creates a logistic regression model for entry classification.
 First annotates training data and then trains the model.

 3. `segmenter.ipynb`: Segments the text into headword and text, gives unique ids to all entries and creates initial json files.
 ```